chainwikinet/wikijs-yam-content/stakedrop-uniswap.md

 # How Positive Rebases Impact LPs

-Negative `rebase` occurs when the YAM price, according to the Uniswap TWAP oracle for the YAM:yCRV pool, is above $1.
+Negative `rebase` occurs when the YAM price, according to the Uniswap TWAP oracle for the YAM:yCRV pool, is below $1.
 Positive `rebase` occurs when the YAM price, according to the Uniswap TWAP oracle for the YAM:yCRV pool, is above $1.
 Read the [rebase](/rebase) article for more context on rebasing.

 A negative `rebase` has no impact on Uniswap LPs.